mosouab/EdgeSense/README.md

 A predictive-maintenance platform for industrial machines.
 The model learns what *healthy* looks like from unlabeled sensor data, then warns you when things start drifting and tells you (when it can) how much life the asset has left.
 Everything runs locally on the asset, so there's no raw-sensor stream going to the cloud and no labeled failure dataset required to deploy.

-This is the proof of concept we built for our entrepreneurship project.
 We validated it on three public datasets covering three very different failure profiles: sudden-onset detection on a Porto metro compressor, multi-component fault detection on a hydraulic test rig, and remaining-useful-life prediction on NASA turbofan engines.

 ## Why this exists
 Unplanned downtime is expensive, and the standard ways to predict it have three structural problems we wanted to fix in one go: